-This recipe for this Chicken Chasseur is a less known French classic made quicker and healthier!
+This recipe for this Chicken Chasseur is a lesser known French classic made quicker and leaner!
 Chicken breasts braised in rich tomato sauce with onions and mushrooms are easy and delicious!

-If you like this French recipe, why don’t you check out my French Chicken Casserole.
+If you like rustic French chicken recipes, why don’t you check out my French Chicken Casserole or Chicken Forestière.

 I’ve been quite smitten with the French cuisine for a while now as evident by many recipes on this blog.
 French Chicken Casserole, Coq au Vin, Chicken Provencal and many more are all readers’ favourites, so I wanted to bring to you some lesser known but nonetheless delicious dishes.

 I’ve first discovered Chicken Chasseur or Hunter’s Chicken in I Know How to Cook by Ginet Mathiot, the famous French culinary bible.
-It’s a brilliant cookbook for the confident cooks, who are interested in learning about the French cuisine.
+It’s a brilliant cookbook for confident cooks who are interested in learning about the French cuisine.

 There are quite a few variations of Chicken Chasseur and I assume this is partly due to the fact that the French do not go into many details when sharing recipes.
 The instructions and ingredient lists are short and give much room for improvisation.

 Chicken braised in a robust tomato sauce is how Chicken Chasseur is usually pictured.
-Interestingly enough, there is absolutely no tomatoes or tomato paste in the Ginet Mathiot’s recipe.
+Interestingly enough, there are absolutely no tomatoes or tomato paste in the Ginet Mathiot’s recipe.

 My version of Hunter’s Chicken is a faster and simpler one, developed for busy families and quick after work dinners.
-I replaced chicken parts with skinless boneless chicken breasts to speed up the cooking process and to cut a few calories if I am completely honest.
+I replaced chicken parts with skinless boneless chicken breasts to speed up the cooking process and to cut a few calories.

 By doing that, I imagine I reduced the cooking time by a half and the calorie count by a lot!